andryr/chess-puzzle-difficulty/README.md

 ## Contents

-- `glicko.ipynb`: Notebook used to train the model
+- `glicko_cnn.ipynb`: Notebook used to train the model
 - `glicko_inference.ipynb`: Notebook for generating predictions on test data

 ## Approach